Hen-and-chicks is a commonly used name for a group of succulents, mostly belonging to the Sempervivum genus and the Crassulaceae family.

 For example, several other species within the Crassulaceae family are known for their toxicity.

-Cotyledon and tylecodon are succulents known to contain active ingredients which can cause various cardiac symptoms, including an increased risk of a heart attack.
+Cotyledon and tylecodon are succulents that contain active ingredients that can cause various cardiac symptoms, including an increased risk of a heart attack.

 What Are The Symptoms Of Poisoning?

-If you, a child, or a pet eats a potentially harmful plant, mistaking it for a non-toxic hens and chicks plant, look for the following symptoms or sign of poisoning:
+If you, a child, or a pet eats a potentially harmful plant, mistaking it for a non-toxic hens and chicks plant, look for the following symptoms or signs of poisoning:

 Pets may also experience blood in the stool, rapid breathing, excessive salivation, and lethargy.